 The shift toward the employee being the center of the work experience has now become a dinner table discussion.
 Employees are quitting, finding new jobs, getting raises, or considering a job move at some of the highest rates ever, as the response to the Great Resignation continues to be a talent retention and attraction issue.

 Employee stress, burnout, and wellbeing are all top-of-mind issues in the workplace.
 Burnout rose by almost nine percent between April and July 2021, according to the Glint Employee Well-Being Report, a 12 percent increase from the prior July.
-Stress has become such an important topic that research organization Gallup plans to launch a Worldwide Stress Index for 2021, after finding it was the most stressful year in history.
+Stress has become such an important topic that research organization Gallup plans to launch a World Stress Index for 2021, after finding it was the most stressful year in history.

 The key ingredient to putting the employee at the center of the employee experience is bracing flexible work models, including hybrid office and remote work experiences.
 This blog will explore what that means in practice.